kyegomez/LongNet/README.md

 # Roadmap

+* Integrate Model, tokenizer, and train function without file path

+* Create a benchmarking suite against other attentions

+* Add unit testing for `DilationAttention`

+* Create a multi-modal `DilationAttention` with multiway, sub layernorm, and xpos?

 * Integrate Alibi and xpos for even further ridicoulus length extrapolation

 * Create a multi-modality verison with sub layer norm